masif2002/aws-solutions-architect-associate/03-EC2-basics.md

     * Complete physical server dedicated to use
     * Controls instance placement
     * Reserving options available for more discount
-    * This option allows to user server-bound software licenses
+    * This option allows to use server-bound software licenses
 * Dedicated Instances
     * Instances run on dedicated hardware
     * Hardware may be shared with instances in the same account